 Recently, few researchers began looking at order-based voting rules.
-Haines et al. (2019) proposed a solution for the order-based SCHULZE's rule (Schulze, 2011).
+Haines et al. [25] proposed a solution for the order-based SCHULZE's rule [39].
 Their solution does not preserve the privacy of voters who are indifferent between some pairs of candidates.
 In addition, their solution is not scalable to large election campaigns, as they report a runtime of 25 hours for an election with 10,000 voters.
-Hertel et al. (2021) proposed solutions for COPELAND, MAXIMIN and SCHULZE voting rules.
+Hertel et al. [26] proposed solutions for COPELAND, MAXIMIN and SCHULZE voting rules.
 The evaluation of the SCHULZE method took 135 minutes for 5 candidates and 9 days, 10 hours, and 27 minutes for 20 candidates.
-Finally, Cortier et al. (2022) considered the SINGLE TRANSFERABLE VOTE (STV) rule, which is a multi-stage rule, as well as SCHULZE's rule.
-Even though their method is much more efficient than the one in (Hertel et al., 2021) for the SCHULZE rule, it is still not scalable to large election settings, as it took 8 hours and 50 minutes for N = 1024 voters and M = 20 candidates.
+Finally, Cortier et al. [16] considered the SINGLE TRANSFERABLE VOTE (STV) rule, which is a multi-stage rule, as well as SCHULZE's rule.
+Even though their method is much more efficient than the one in [26] for the SCHULZE rule, it is still not scalable to large election settings, as it took 8 hours and 50 minutes for N = 1024 voters and M = 20 candidates.